-The analysis of applicant pool by race and ethnicity shows a disparity among the following demographic groups: White/Caucasian (3.27%), Black/African American (1.28%), Hispanic or Latino (1.7%), Asian or Other Pacific Islander (1.49%).
+The analysis of applicant pool by race and ethnicity shows a disparity among the following demographic groups: Whites (3.27%), Black (1.28%), Hispanic (1.7%), Asian (1.49%).
 These numbers were surprising but can be attributed to the rate of hire for the standard group, American Indian/ Native American, which has a significantly higher rate of hire at 4.76%.
 Since an adverse impact is measured by anything below 80% of the standard, all groups meet this threshold.
-57.69% of applicants were hired from the White/Caucasian demographic group, whereas American Indian/Native Americans only account for 3.85% new hires.
+57.69% of applicants were hired from the White demographic group, whereas American Indian/Native Americans only account for 3.85% new hires.
 Therefore, the District will not be prioritizing this group.
-However, other groups noted as disparities, such as Black/African American (9.62%), Hispanic or Latino (23.08%), and Asian or Pacific Islander (5.77%), are hired at lower rates in comparison to the White/Causasian demographic group.
-The District will continue to prioritize diverse applicants and identify potential barriers to employment for protected classes.
+However, other groups noted as disparities, such as Black (9.62%), Hispanic (23.08%), and Asian (5.77%), are hired at lower rates in comparison to the White demographic group.
+The District will continue to prioritize diverse applicants and identify potential barriers to employment for protected groups.